Top 10 Reasons to Get a Bachelors in Psychology

 If you’re fascinated by the way the mind works and want to know more about what motivates people to do the things they do, a psychology bachelor’s degree may be the perfect next step for you.
 If so, check out what can you do with a psychology bachelor's degree?

-Here are the top 10 reasons why you should earn that psychology degree:
+Here are the top 10 reasons why you should earn a bachelors in psychology:

 - Insight into human behavior: Many individuals study psychology because they want to better understand themselves or those around them.
 Through a bachelor’s degree in psychology, you’ll gain a deeper understanding of the many factors that affect human behavior.
 This will empower you to more effectively help others, and it can increase your capacity for compassion for them (even when they aren’t being their most lovable selves).
 Such insight is also valuable in careers related to education, persuasion, conflict resolution and negotiation.

 - Many career pathways: There are many different types of jobs that you can get with a psychology degree.

 Some focus on research — that is, digging deeper into the workings of human behavior

 and the mind — while others are more focused on applying research in clinical, corporate

 and other settings.

 A bachelor’s in psychology can be the first step toward a career in counseling, research, social work, human resources, marketing, workforce development or education.
 With a bachelor’s degree, you’ll be eligible to go into jobs such as: advertising agent, career counselor, case manager, human resources specialist, lab assistant, market researcher, rehabilitation specialist or substance abuse counselor.

 - Graduate school: Many jobs in the field of psychology — such as clinical mental health counselor or school psychologist — require a master’s degree and certification or a professional license to practice.